PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `nhwc_concat_quantized_layout.py` (1,549 to 1,126 lines) without changing the
 ordered pass contract.

+The legacy ownership boundary uses the same compact style.
+Simple quantized families are described by allowed and required action-kind sets after one action multiset is built.
+Only Slice, Split, and Add retain plan-aware predicates.
+This replaces the repeated per-family count/subset blocks while preserving the exact fallback boundary for broader legacy combinations.

 The same family module mechanically owns the adjacent post-Add variant, where the two Mul outputs cross inverse adapters before their downstream NHWC Add and Conv.
 Compact characterization fixes successful two-output canonicalization